CIPHERTron/lfx-progress-tracker/README.md

 ## 💻 Project Abstract
 ### **"Extend `kyverno test` command to cover generate policies & improve test coverage"** <br>
 1. _Currently the **kyverno test** command covers only the `validate` and `mutate` policies but not the `generate` policy.
 So, my task will be to extend the **Kyverno CLI** or the `kyverno test` command to cover `generate` policies as well._ <br>
-2. _Secondly, I've to work on improving the test coverage of Kyverno._
+2. _Secondly, I've to work on improving the test coverage of Kyverno by adding more tests so that it covers maximum part of the codebase._
 3. _To generate a test report for each PR_ [(demo)](https://github.com/kyverno/policy-reporter/pull/53#issuecomment-895424095)

 ## ℹ️ General Info